SirDancealot/Blue-Prince-Notes/Misc info/Memos.md

 - [[Storeroom]]: There are six permanent additions
 - [[Study]]: The chess board in this room contains a portmanteau
 - [[Workshop]] Certain rooms like mechanical rooms are more likely to contain security doors
+- [[Parlor]]: gives this room's answer to the parlor puzzle
 - [[1st grade]]: Flag colors: [[Nuance]]=green, [[Verra Shores]]=Pink, [[Corarica]]=Orange
 - [[6th grade]]: The third king of orindia was the last in the line of oris
 - [[7th grade]]: The three advanced operations in mordern mathematics are squaring inversion and rounding
 - [[8th grade]]: Lujne is erajan for Water, Essa is Love, Joro is Father
+- [[Exam]]: The answer of the exam's final question is equal to its number

 Sanctum key was in black moon